Guide to Surgery Services

 IMPORTANT TELEPHONE NUMBERS

 Between 9 a.m. - 5:30 p.m.

 Monday through Friday.

 Between 8 a.m. - 5:00 p.m.

 For Billing questions: 323-932-5058

 Between the hours of 10 a.m. - 4:30 p.m.

 Love, compassion, and tenderness…

-is the oldest medicine in the world, and a cornerstone in Olympia Hospital’s Surgical Services where concern and expertise extends beyond the patient to family members and loved ones.
+is the oldest medicine in the world, and a cornerstone in Olympia Medical Center's Surgical Services where concern and expertise extends beyond the patient to family members and loved ones.
 Individuality, dignity, and respect are the focus of our team as we work together to achieve the highest quality of life possible for each individual.